Undergraduate study in Computer Science

 You can study Computer Science as a major in the Bachelor of Science (BSc), or as a specialisation in the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)).
 You can find out more about these options further down this page.

-The Bachelor of Science (BSc) majoring in Computer Science, from 2019
+The Bachelor of Science (BSc) majoring in Computer Science

 Computing technology permeates our lives, and with that comes the demand for specialists to imagine, develop and maintain that technology.
 Computers are indispensable in our lives in fields such as education, medicine, commerce and engineering – as well as leisure.
 We can’t imagine what we would do without them, and the innovations just keep on coming.